By Sophia Kesteven•

 Plenty of energy suppliers offer tariffs designed for charging electric cars.
 Most EV tariffs are 2 rate, which means the price for your electricity depends on the time of day.
 Usually, these tariffs offer low-cost electricity for a set time overnight.
 You’ll need a compatible smart meter to sign up to most EV tariffs on the market.

-Bulb's EV Tariff offers 4 hours of super low-cost electricity every night, between 2am and 6am.
+At Bulb, we're trialling an EV Tariff that offers 4 hours of super low-cost electricity every night, between 2am and 6am.
 Outside of those hours, you’ll pay a standard rate.
 These off-peak times might look unsociable, but the Bulb app makes it easy to schedule your charging to start at 2am automatically - so you can just plug in whenever you get home and your car will be ready to go by morning.

 Naturally, saving money depends on making the most of your tariff’s off-peak hours to charge your car.
 You might find charging little and often overnight is better than plugging in once or twice a week.
 If you’re using a 3 pin plug to charge your car, you could look into getting an EV charger to speed up your charging time, too (more on those later).